- Programs of Study

 Admission requirements for non-award seeking students (high school students, visiting college students, and adults who want to enroll in credit courses for personal enrichment and lifelong learning) are delineated in separate policies.

 A high school diploma or GED® credential is one of the eligibility requirements for Federal financial aid.
 The College's Adult Basic Education program prepares students for GED® testing and/or to strengthen academic skills in preparation for college course placement.

 Reasonable academic adjustments for testing are available for students with disabilities, which may include auxiliary aids and/or accommodations that do not alter a fundamental requirement of demonstrating college readiness.

 College Admissions Procedure

 For admission to the College and for full access to services, applicants should plan to complete the admissions process at least 30 days before the first day of class.
 Applicants should review their selected program as shown in the College Catalog to determine if there are additional admission requirements related to their specific program of study.
 The following procedures for admission to any campus should be followed.

-- Submit an Application to the College with a $10 non-refundable application fee payment.
+- Submit an Application to the College.
 Applicants can apply on-line (http://www.dtcc.edu/admissions-financial-aid/apply/admissions), download a paper application (http://www.dtcc.edu/admissions-financial-aid/apply/admissions), or contact any campus for a paper application.
-Checks or money orders should be made out to Delaware Technical Community College.

 - Request that your high school and/or college transcript or GED® certificate be sent immediately to the Admissions Office on the campus to which you are applying.
 Submit Advanced Placement Test scores from your high school, as well as Tech Prep verification, CLEP or DANTES scores.
 (See information above about this requirement.)